greenwoodad/iconcheck/README.md

 IMPORTANT: When editing this file, do not use entries that contain spaces.

+Instruments in the instrument table can be commented out with a #.

 #### error_table

 The error table lists various ICON-NMR errors and determines how iconcheck will respond to them.
 The first column contains bits of the